• Skip to primary navigation

 collage of two pictures of cooked cubed potatoes and cubed cooked eggs.

-• Add the finely chopped onion and pickles.
+• Step #4: Finely chop and place eggs in the bowl as well.
+Add the finely chopped onion and pickles.
 Stir.

 close up of chopped ingredients needed for potato egg salad.

-• You can cook the potatoes and the eggs hours or a day in advance.
-It is preferable to cook the potatoes in their skin in this case; cubed potatoes might become too dry.
+You can cook the potatoes and eggs ahead of time, either a few hours or a day in advance.
+Cooking the potatoes in their skin is better in this case since cubed potatoes might dry out.

-Refrigerate in an airtight container for 2-3 days.
+Refrigerate leftover salad in an airtight container for 2-3 days.
 Give it a good stir before serving again, and add a bit more pickles juice and/or a little good quality oil to loosen it.

 How to serve?

-• The deviled egg potato salad can be served on its own; it's filling and so delicious.
+Potato salad with dill pickles can be served on its own; it's filling and so delicious.

-• It is also a perfect side dish for sausages of any kind (grilled or baked bratwurst, Wiener sausages, Italian sausages, hot dogs, etc.), for grilled meat, chicken, or meatballs.
+It is also a perfect side dish for sausages of any kind (grilled or baked bratwurst, Wiener sausages, Italian sausages, hot dogs, etc.), for grilled meat, grilled chicken tenders, or Romanian meatballs.

 creamy deviled egg potato salad with pickles in a white bowl